WaterSYSTEMS Research Group

 The WaterSYSTEMS Research Group is one of the most experienced and accomplished engineering research concentrations in the Australian tertiary sector.

-Our internationally recognised group focuses on applied research and problem solving in three major areas.
+Our internationally recognised group focuses on applied research and problem solving in three major areas, and has developed software tools to support research in these fields.

 - Asset Management